Admer456/halflife-adm-legacy/docs/ideas/BSPExtra.md

 ### Phase 3
 *TODO: write about this in more detail*
-We might end up needing our own VIS to avoid worldleaves.
+**Option 1:** We might end up needing our own VIS to avoid worldleaves.
 However, this is very unlikely.

-func_detail could be completely ignored by HLCSG and HLBSP.
+**Option 2:** Keep GoldSRC VIS for game purposes. func_detail could be completely ignored by HLCSG and HLBSP.
 HLBSPX would process it in its own BSPX format, which would be treated like a typical mesh, without any impact on worldleaves.

 ## Gains
 Probably the biggest ones out of all.